UniversalDependencies/docs/_la/dep/iobj.md

 There are other cases in Latin where a verb shows two bare arguments in the accusative cases, but they are all distinct from ditransitive constructions: the most frequent cases are 1) when one of two arguments is a temporal or locative expression, and so an oblique argument, 2) when one of the arguments is a [secondary predication](la-dep/advcl-pred) of the object, and 3) when the verb is a so-called [copulative](la-dep/xcomp-pred) one and qualifies the object in some way.
 In the first case, the apparent object cannot be the target of passivisation; in the latter two cases, the two arguments are coreferent, so the construction is different from a ditransitive one and, further, the secondary predication cannot be passivised.
 Still, in the latter case the treatment of the copular complement as `xcomp` might be seen as a particular case of double-object construction.

-In a passivised ditransitive construction, it seems that the presence of an object is usually constrained to (neutral) pronominal elements, and this is what can be observed in all other sporadic cases where a verb sports two actual objects.
-A kind of grammatical split seems at work here. [cit]

 Latin does not seem  to have morphologically derived causative/benefactive verbs, instead relying on "biclausal" constructions making use of other lexical verbs, so that multiple objects there can always be described as depending on either verb.
 Many, if not all, Romance languages derived from Latin have eventually ousted those few neutrally aligned ditransitive constructions, replacing them regularly with indirective and, to a lesser extent, secundative ones (e.g. Italian *l'insegnante insegna matematica **ai** bambini* 'the teacher teaches mathematics **to** the children').
 This has also been extended to periphrastic causatives, as e.g. in Italian *faccio leggere un libro **a** una mia amica* 'I make/let a friend of mine read a book', lit.
 'I make read a book to a friend of mine', contrasted with possible Latin *amicam meam librum legere facio*, where we have the relations `obj(`*facio*`,`*amicam*`)`, `xcomp(`*facio*`,`*legere*`)`, `obj(`*legere*`,`*librum*`)`, i.e. the theme is an object, though of the subordinated verb (there could also be a parallel interpretation where *amicam meam librum legere* might be seen as an [accusativus cum infinitivo](la-dep/ccomp), and so as a whole as a clausal object of *facio* 'I make', where *amicam* is the subject).